TOPIC : ERC Proof of Concept Grant

 Experts will be instructed to disregard any excess pages.

-5) Indicative timeline for evaluation and grant management: Please refer to the ERC Work Programme 2014 Section 'Indicative summary of main calls from the 2014 budget'
+- Indicative timetable for evaluation and grant agreement: Please refer to the ERC 2015 Work Programme Section 'Indicative summary of main calls from the 2015 budget'.

-6) Provisions, proposal templates and evaluation forms for ERC type of action under this topic:
+- Provisions, proposal templates and evaluation forms for the ERC type of action under this topic:

 ERC Proof of Concept Grant: